Scaling up Kelp Forest Restoration

 A new technique and successful trials

-Green gravel is a kelp restoration technique that was recently developed by the Norwegian Institute for Marine Research (IMR).
+Green gravel is a kelp restoration technique that was developed by the Norwegian Institute for Marine Research (IMR).
 It involves seeding pebbles with kelp in a lab, allowing the kelp to grow under optimal conditions and only then deploying them in the ocean.
 The potential is huge because this technique can overcome many of the challenges facing current kelp restoration methods.

 Scaling things up